 Old wine vs fake wine: how to distinguish the authentic religious message in today’s media polyphony

 One can see today a growing concern among people who seek spirituality for relief, solutions and healing, both individually and collectively.
-It is an interest that arouses optimism about the role and the impact that the Christian message can have on society, but also the concern for an accurate transmission of the biblical message.
+It is an interest that arouses optimism about the role and impact that the Christian message can have on society, but also a concern for an accurate transmission of the biblical message.